Georgetown University in Qatar: History and background

 In 2002, Georgetown University studied the feasibility of opening a campus of the Edmund A. Walsh School of Foreign Service in Qatar in October 2002 and joined four other U.S. universities in opening a campus in Education City in 2005.
-Former U.S. Ambassador to Qatar, Patrick N. Theros called it "the most important development in American higher education in the twenty-first century."

 Since 2005, the campus became the home to the Center for International and Regional Studies (CIRS), GU-Q's premier research institute, which focuses on issues facing the Middle East and broader Asian region.

 In April 2021, Georgetown University has appointed Safwan M. Masri, professor at Columbia University, Executive Vice President of Columbia Global Centers, as the new dean of Georgetown University in Qatar (GU-Q).

 In September 2023, on the occasion of the 20th anniversary of the Iraq War, former Iraqi President Dr. Barham Salih attended and delivered a speech at an academic conference organized by GU-Q.

-GU-Q has trained two Rhodes Scholars, namely Khansa Maria (Class of 2021), who won the award in 2020, and Asma Shakeel (Class of 2024), who won the award in 2023.
+GU-Q has trained three recipients of the prestigious Rhodes Scholars, namely Khansa Maria (Class of 2021), who won the award in 2020, Asma Shakeel (Class of 2024), who won the award in 2023, and Fatima Yunusa (Class of 2024), who won the award in 2025.
+GU-Q has also educated two Schwarzman Scholars, namely Kingwell Ma (Class of 2026), and Zarrish Ahmed (Class of 2026), who won the award in 2026.

 Academics and admissions

 Undergraduate programs

-Georgetown offers a four-year Bachelor of Science in Foreign Service (BSFS), with four majors within the program, the curriculum and course materials of which are identical to those offered at Georgetown's main campus in Washington D.C:
+Georgetown offers a four-year Bachelor of Science in Foreign Service (BSFS), with five majors within the program, the curriculum and course materials of which are identical to those offered at Georgetown's main campus in Washington D.C: